Breaking News | Ghana opposition party to petition against election results this week

 In 2012, Nana Addo Dankwa Akufo-Addo, who was candidate of New Patriotic Party (NPP), refused to concede to John Dramani Mahama and challenged the result in court.

-After eight months, the Supreme Court rejected the petition and confirmed Mr Mahama as winner.
+After eight months, the Supreme Court rejected the petition and confirmed Mahama as winner.

-This time , it is the reverse as Mr Mahama is challenging the victory of incumbent President Akufo-Addo, who won in 2016.
+This time it is the reverse as Mahama is challenging the victory of incumbent president Akufo-Addo, who won in 2016.

 The Supreme Court, in new rules unveiled just before the election, will hear the petition in 42 days.

-The EC declared Mr Akufo-Addo winner with about 51 per cent of the votes while Mahama was credited with about 47 per cent.
+The EC declared Akufo-Addo winner with about 51% of the votes while Mahama was credited with about 47%.

 In the parliamentary vote, the NDC and NPP have 137 seats each in the 275-member chamber while one independent candidate also won a seat.